LifeOf97/highlighter/README.md

     // class name giving to the div tag wrapping the whole code block
     // defaults to highlighter,
     // NOTE: if linenos is set to table this will append a 'table' making
-    // to it making it 'highlightertable'.
+    // it 'highlightertable'.
     divClass: 'highlighter', // default

     // Specify a list of line numbers to be highlighted in your code snippet
     // this should be an array of numbers.
 Defaults to an empty array.
     hlLines: [],

-    // If set to 'true', the syntax highlighting style won't output the
-    // background color of the code block, leaving this to you to style
-    // the background color of the code block when returned in the
-    // response data.
+    // The noBackground option is used to request the the code background should be styles by the selected syntax style of not. this should either be true/false
     noBackground: false, // default

     // prefix the css classes used when 'noclasses' is set 'class'